-Every year, one of the Haas School's most heralded experiential electives, International Business Development (IBD) sends about half of all full-time Berkeley MBA students to various countries to work in small teams with a variety of clients for three weeks each summer on consulting projects.
+Every year, one of the Haas School's most heralded experiential electives, International Business Development (IBD) sends about 100 full-time Berkeley MBA students to various countries to work in small teams with a variety of clients for three weeks each summer on consulting projects.
 IBD clients range from large multinationals to nonprofit organizations.

 International Exchange Programs